AluBhorta/op-store-handler/README.md

     ~~onClick goto item details
   ]
   - update item(s) -> [
-    onClick of updateItem in stock-window goto updateItem-window, show current item.data(s) in input fields,
+    onClick of updateItem() in stock-window goto updateItem-window, show current item.data in input fields,
     allow user to edit,
     confirm edit,
     check if all required data was entered and valid input types were given,